 What could happen to the price of EOS this year and beyond?
 Find out here.

-EOS is a blockchain platform for the creation of decentralised applications (dapps).
+EOS is a blockchain platform for the creation of decentralized applications (dapps).
 With an aim to offer faster transactions and scale better than Ethereum, it has attracted plenty of interest from the crypto community.

 The native token of the EOS platform is (perhaps unsurprisingly) the EOS token (EOS).
 One of the world’s top 10 cryptocurrencies by market cap at the time of writing (13/03/2018), EOS tokens are being distributed through a unique year-long token sale.